Sarah Cooper Indian Head Massage

 It may be helpful for reducing the occurrence of migraines and headaches and for helping the hair look strong and luscious.

-Read more my article ‘What is Indian Head Massage?’
+Read more about Indian Head Massage in my article ‘What is Indian Head Massage?’

 Benefits of Indian Head Massage include: